Child Protection Policy

 - [Education/Curriculum] “Schools should educate children through the curriculum programmes in the fields of the danger of emotional, physical and sexual abuse as part of Relationships and Sex Education as well as the negative effects of smoking, alcohol consumption and drug abuse as part of the Personal and Health Education programme.
 Schools also should educate pupils on good behaviour on the internet and safe internet use in order to avoid cases of web-bullying or false accusations, etc.”

 EEBI parents believe that an overarching Child Protection Policy is essential to ensuring a safe, secure and protected environment in which our children can grow and learn.
 So we eagerly await the development of an EEBI Child Protection Policy and the appointment of a liaison.
 A working group was promised by the EEBI school management in February 2020, and parents again requested this at the September 2020 EEBI Administrative Board.
-The group, including representatives from different stakeholders, was finally launched in December 2020 with plans to put something in place by February 2021.
-We strongly believe that this work should be prioritised during the coming school year.
+The group, including representatives from different stakeholders, was finally launched in December 2020 with plans to put something in place by February 2021, now foreseen for next year.
+We strongly believe that this work should be prioritised.

 The policy will serve as a gateway to a set of procedures, support structures and interventions around a range of issues of high concern to parents: use of mobile phones/screen time, cyber bullying, drug use, mental health, and relationships/sexual education; it will also help guide the work of our Well-Being and Legal Working Groups and allow us to more closely align our programmes with those of the school.
 As part of this work, the APEEE has particularly requested that clear reporting and complaints procedures be developed, implemented and published on the website.
 Finally, the APEEE urges the Office of the Secretary General to guide and harmonise the work undertaken in the Brussels Schools related to Child Protection.